decentraland/adr/content/ADR-318-audio-playback-position-reports.md

 `audioEventsSystem` in `@dcl/ecs` gains:

-- `registerAudioPlaybackEntity(entity, callback)` and `removeAudioPlaybackEntity(entity)`: the callback runs for every report, position updates included.
+- `registerAudioPlaybackEntity(entity, callback)` and `removeAudioPlaybackEntity(entity)`: the callback runs once per scene frame with the newest report for that entity, position updates included, and is skipped when nothing new arrived.
+A renderer sampling faster than the scene ticks will have appended several reports; the callback sees the freshest, which is the one a scene aligning to the playhead wants.
 - `getAudioPlayback(entity)`: the latest report that carries `current_offset`, or `undefined`.

-- `registerAudioPlaybackSampleEntity(entity, callback)` and `removeAudioPlaybackSampleEntity(entity)`: the callback receives each position report already resolved against the scene clock, as `{ report, sceneTime, offset }`, where `sceneTime` is the scene clock in the tick the renderer sampled the position.
+- `registerAudioPlaybackSampleEntity(entity, callback)` and `removeAudioPlaybackSampleEntity(entity)`: the same delivery, already resolved against the scene clock, as `{ report, sceneTime, offset }`, where `sceneTime` is the scene clock in the tick the renderer sampled the position.
 This is the form most scenes should use.
 - `getSceneTimeAtTick(tickNumber)`: the scene clock recorded in a given tick, or `undefined` outside the history window.
 It resolves `PBVideoEvent` reports the same way.

 `registerAudioEventsEntity` keeps its current semantics and only fires on state changes, so existing scenes receive no extra callbacks from the position reports.